wg-osr/walkerga.github.io/class/fighter.md

 - <ins>Slashing:</ins> When you roll max damage, you can make another attack.

 ## Parry
-You can choose to destroy a weapon you are holding or a piece of armor you are wearing to reduce incoming damage by 1D6.
+You can choose to destroy a weapon you are holding or a piece of armor you are wearing to reduce damage that would be dealt to you or an adjacent ally by 1D6.
 If the piece of armor was a shield, reduce damage by 1D12 instead.
 You can use this ability once per encounter.

 ## Grit
 You can have as many [Scars](/2020/11/09/base-rules/) as your WIL without them taking inventory slots.

-## Tricky
+## Steel Gaze
-Whenever you roll a natural 19 or 20 on an attack roll, you can attempt a combat maneuver on top of the damage.
+You project an intimidating aura that lets people know you are a skilled warrior.
+At any moment, you can decide how weak creatures react to you: they either avoid angering you at all costs, or focus all their anger on you, ignoring your teammates.
+Weak creatures are any monster with 2 HD or less.

 ## Double Attack
 You can attack twice during your turn.